PRAKIE7/calendar-react-app/README.md

-# Getting Started with Create React App
+# Calendar App Using ReactJS

 This is an event calendar built using ReactJS.
 This is an assignment for the React.js internship under Solvevolve pvt ltd.